 There are several reasons why fragrance load matters.

 As you determine the percentage of fragrance you will use in your candle system, there are several important things to consider.
 Most of these will require testing so that you can compare the hot throw performance of your different percentages.
 (If you haven’t already grabbed our testing template, you should!)

 Not all waxes are created equal: Be sure to look at the fragrance load or suggested range of fragrance load for the specific type and brand of wax you plan to use.
 See the different characteristics of the waxes we carry.

 Are you using any additives?
-Additives have the potential to impact fragrance load determination in two ways.
-If you’re using something that adds volume to your system/formula, you’ll want to include that in your calculation.
+Additives have the potential to impact fragrance load determination in a number of ways.
+If you’re using something that adds volume to your system/formula, you’ll want to account for that in your calculations.
 If your additive has an impact on rate of formation of melt pool, it may prompt you to adjust your percentage in response.
 Additives may impact the rate at which your candle could get sooty.
 Be sure to research compatibility & interactions with all components of your candle system well prior to testing so that you don’t waste time.

 Wick choices: Different wicks have different burning characteristics and will have an impact on the rate at which your melt pool is created…and how much fragrance you will want.
 See the different characteristics of the wicks we carry.

 Fragrance Characteristics & Desired Throw: Some fragrances naturally exhibit stronger hot throws than others.
 You will need to determine what strength of throw you want for each fragrance.
 You may also find that the throw will vary depending on the diameter of your vessel/melt pool as the larger it gets, the more surface area available.
 The fragrance is released from the surface of your melt pool, so there is a limit to what can physically be released.
 There is a balance here that can really only be determined by testing.
 Learn more about the TruScent Fragrance Oils.